 One downside of living in Circleville is that it can take a long time to commute to work.
 In Circleville, the average commute to work is 33.13 minutes, which is quite a bit higher than the national average.

-In terms of college education, Circleville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.23% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Circleville is somewhat higher than in the average US city of 21.84%: 26.23% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Circleville in 2022 was $27,351, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $109,404 for a family of four.
 However, Circleville contains both very wealthy and poor people as well.